-- Significant disruptions in, or breaches in security of, our information technology ("IT") systems or data; data privacy violations; other losses or disruptions to facilities, supply chains, distribution systems or IT systems due to catastrophe; and labor disputes can all adversely affect our business and financial statements. - Defects and unanticipated use or inadequate disclosure with respect to our products or services, or allegations thereof, can adversely affect our business and financial statements. - Our financial results are subject to fluctuations in the cost and availability of the supplies we use in, and the labor we need for, our operations. - Climate change, legal or regulatory measures to address climate change and any inability to address regulatory requirements or stakeholder expectations with respect to climate change, may negatively affect us. - Our success depends on our ability to recruit, retain and motivate talented employees representing diverse backgrounds, experiences and skill sets. - Our restructuring actions can have long-term adverse effects on our business and financial statements.
+- Significant disruptions in, or breaches in security of, our information technology ("IT") systems or data; data privacy violations; other losses or disruptions to facilities, supply chains, distribution systems or IT systems due to catastrophe; and labor disputes can all adversely affect our business and financial statements. - Defects and unanticipated use or inadequate disclosure with respect to our products or services, or allegations thereof, can adversely affect our business and financial statements. - Our financial results are subject to fluctuations in the cost and availability of the supplies we use in, and the labor we need for, our operations. - Climate change, legal or regulatory measures to address climate change and other sustainability topics and any inability to address regulatory requirements or stakeholder expectations with respect to climate change and other sustainability topics, may negatively affect our business and financial statements. - Our success depends on our ability to recruit, retain and motivate talented employees representing diverse backgrounds, experiences and skill sets, particularly in the areas of science, technology and management. - Our restructuring actions can have long-term adverse effects on our business and financial statements.